"Emigrate with Confidence"

 Ensuring Software Engineers Are In High Demand

-Each year, State Governments and the two territorial Governments report to the federal government on their local demand for Software Engineers and if they need to bring any in from overseas to fill potential shortage skills gaps.
-The report will provide the precise number of overseas a Software Engineers required in the region during the coming year to fill any potential skills gap.
+Each year, State Governments and the two territorial Governments report to the federal government on their local demand for Software Engineers and if they need to bring in Software Engineers from overseas to fill any potential shortage skills gaps.
+This report states the number of overseas a Software Engineers required in the coming year to fill the skills gap within each region.

-Curently, Software Engineers are on the MLTSSL skills shortage list.
-Being on the MLTSSL list means a Software Engineer may qualify for the following visa streams:
+Curently, Software Engineers are on the MLTSSL list.
+Being on this list means a Software Engineer may qualify for one of the following visa streams:

 Skills and Experience Required To Be a Software Engineer

-Before a Software Engineer can apply to emigrate as a skilled worker to Australia, their qualification, skills, and experience must be independently verified via a rigorous accreditation process.
-The process ensures all Software Engineers invited to emigrate can do their job to the required Australian standards.
+Before a person can be accepted in Australia as Software Engineer, their qualification, skills and experience must be independently verified via a rigorous accreditation.
+The process ensures all skilled migrants can do their jobs to the required Australian standards.

 1. Defining the job title a Software Engineer:

 The profession “a Software Engineer” can mean something slightly different in Australia to what is referred to overseas.
 In “official emigration terms”, this profession is aligned within the occupation category “Software Engineer” and is uniquely identified by the code 261313.
-This registry system that has been in place since 2006 and has proven to work well for Australia.
+This may seem weird to some people, but it is a registry system that has been in place since 2006.

 2. Key Requirements for a Software Engineer:

-For a Software Engineer to be deemed experienced to the Australian standard, here are the essential skills, tasks, duties and responsibilities they must be familiar with:
+For a Software Engineer to be deemed experienced down under, here are the essential skills, tasks, duties and responsibilities they must be familiar with:

 General Duties: